7 Project Management Tools for Website Designers

-Whether you work as a freelance web designer or you are part of an agency, it’s vital that you stay on top of projects set by clients.
-In this article, you’ll see 7 of the best project management tools for website designers.
-Adhering to deadlines and making sure that clients are involved through every step of the process will help you build a strong reputation in your field, and make you stand out from rivals.
+Whether you work as a freelance web designer or you are part of an agency, you must stay on top of projects set by clients.
+In this article, you’ll see 7 of the best project management tools & software for website designers.
+Adhering to deadlines and ensuring that clients are involved through every step of the process will help you build a strong reputation in your field and make you stand out from rivals.

-With 73% of businesses heavily investing in web design, you need to make sure that you have a streamlined process in place.
-To do this successfully, there are numerous project management tools that can help you stay organized and in control.
+With 73% of businesses heavily investing in web design, you need to ensure that you have a streamlined process in place.
+Numerous project management tools can help you stay organized and in control.
 If you aren’t sure where to begin, here are 7 of the best project management tools for website designers.

 Trello

 One of the best project management tools for any web designer is Trello.
-Known for its flexible and shareable visual Kanban boards, Trello is used by millions of project managers across the planet to control project workflows.
-There are various features that web designers can gain from using Trello, such as detailed and quick overviews of cards, in-line editing, and easy organization with tags, comments, and labeling.
+Known for its flexible and shareable visual Kanban boards, Trello is used by millions of project managers worldwide to control project workflows.
+Web designers can gain various features from using Trello, such as detailed and quick overviews of cards, in-line editing, and easy organization with tags, comments, and labeling.

 Basecamp: Project Management Tools Website

 With a simple interface that lets you engage with your clients and team with ease, there are many web designers who use Basecamp for their projects.
 If you choose this tool, you can create several projects simultaneously, manage your files better, create to-do lists, and organize dates for scheduling.
 Basecamp is fully responsive, meaning you can remain in control of your projects while on the go using your smartphone.
-While Basecamp is free to use, to get the full benefits, you will need to pay $99 per month.
+While Basecamp is free to use, you will need to pay $99 per month to get the full benefits.

 Podio